yahyaalami/AIagent/README.md

 + analyze the API documentation in readme.pdf
 + send a post request to make a new item using api in python

+### The agent will:
+💬 Process your request
+🧠 Understand your intent
+💾 Save the generated code in the output/ directory
+📄 Provide an explanation of what the code does

 ##  🔐.env Example (Optional):
 LLAMA_CLOUD_API_KEY=your_api_key_here